If you’re unsure whether your Athol residence has unhealthy indoor air quality (IAQ), it probably does.

 Carbon Monoxide

 Carbon monoxide is colorless gas you can’t smell.
-It’s caused by insufficient combustion in fuel-burning equipment, like gas heating systems, water heaters or fireplaces.
+It’s caused by insufficient combustion in fuel-burning units, like gas heating systems, water heaters or fireplaces.

-It creates a serious health risk.
-In low levels, it can create flu-like sickness like headaches and nausea.
-It may be deadly in big levels.
+It produces an extreme health risk.
+In little levels, it can lead to flu-like sickness like headaches and nausea.
+It can be fatal in large amounts.